-If you need any persuading to choose that road trip over another, it is wise to mention the gorge of Kourtaliotikos: on the final part of your trip, you will get to drive through the dramatic landscapes of the Kourtaliotikos gorge.
+If you need any persuading to choose that road trip over another, it is wise to mention the gorge of Kourtaliotikos: on the final part of your trip, you will get to drive through the dramatic landscapes of the Kourtaliotiko Gorge.

 Drives Along the Traditions of Crete: From Rethymnon to Anogia

-To discover some of the unique traditions of Crete, consider a road trip from Rethymnon to the picturesque mountainous village of Anogia.
+To discover some of the unique traditions of Crete, consider a road trip from Rethymnon to the picturesque mountain village of Anogia.

-The whole journey takes a bit more than an hour and passes through roads adorned with lush vegetation and some very traditional villages.
+The whole journey takes a bit more than an hour and passes through roads adorned with lush vegetation and some other very traditional villages, including Axos or Zoniana.

 Once you reach Anogia, you will stand in awe at the beauty and authenticity of the village.

 The locals follow all Cretan customs, continue wearing traditional costumes, cook delicious grilled meat, and still speak the old Cretan dialect.
-You will feel the time has frozen here.
+You will feel that time has frozen here.

 If you feel like being on the road for more than a couple of hours, the journey from Ierapetra to Matala can be an ideal choice.